BishopFox/sliver/docs/sliver-docs/pages/tutorials/md/6 - Scripting.md

-# This course is intented for the 1.6 version of Sliver, which is not yet published
+# This course is intended for the 1.6 version of Sliver, which is not yet published

 Reactions are a basic way to automate tasks in the sliver console, they allow you to specify sliver commands to run on a list of events.